-Creating sustainable growth is a top priority for thousands of small-to-medium enterprise (SME) owners across Canada.
+Creating sustainable growth is a top priority for thousands of small-to-medium enterprise (SME) owners across North America.
 For many business owners, the first few years of operation are simply about survival.
 Once they start to generate results, their main goal transitions from survival to growth.

 This is where many companies make a crucial mistake.

-Setting your team up for success is equally as important as choosing the right team members.
-As you delegate tasks to your team, you must create airtight procedures that are both clear and concise.
+Before you can delegate tasks to your team, you must create airtight procedures that are both clear and concise.
 These procedures will outline — in very specific terms — your exact expectations for a given task and the step-by-step process for completing it.

 As your company grows, more and more administrative tasks will eat up valuable time.
 From communicating with clients to processing invoices and ordering supplies, more clients means more administrative work.
 By automating as many tasks as possible, you can effectively reduce the amount of time your team spends on administrative work while also minimizing human errors.